cair/TsetlinMachine/README.md

 # The Tsetlin Machine

 The code and datasets for the Tsetlin Machine.

-Implements the Tsetlin Machine from https://arxiv.org/abs/1804.01508 as well as the multiclass version.
+Implements the Tsetlin Machine from https://arxiv.org/abs/1804.01508, including the multiclass version.
+The Tsetlin Machine solves complex pattern recognition problems with easy-to-interpret propositional formulas, composed by a collective of Tsetlin Automata.

 ## Other Implementations